SeanConnelly/Kozo/README.md

 These code fences currently support SQL, JavaScript, Mermaid, ChartJS, HTML with more to come.
 Including being able to inline ObjectScript.

 The page has a "data" object which persists across the entire page.
-This data object can be accessed from any of the code fences as well via Moustache template.
+This data object can be accessed from any of the code fences as well as via Moustache templates.

-For now the best way to see this in action is to view the Kitchen Sink demo.
+For now the best way to see this in action is to view the Kitchen Sink demo for examples.